Supplementary Credit Cards: What They Are and How They Work

 Pros of Supplementary Credit Cards Cons of Supplementary Credit Cards

-Can help those with poor credit or no credit history to build or improve their credit score Primary cardholder remains financially responsible for all charges
+May help those with poor credit or no credit history to build or positively impact their credit score Primary cardholder remains financially responsible for all charges

 Can earn additional rewards from the spending of multiple people Some cards may charge a fee to add an authorized user